 Peripheral Intravenous Catheter (PIVC) Peripheral Inserted Central Catheter (PICC) Central Venous Catheter (CVC) Need for catheterisation All types of intravascular access devices should be used only when clinically indicated and deemed necessary, and when all other alternatives have been considered (such as oral medication).
 Select the most appropriate device and site for the patient after assessing the need for the device and duration of therapy [314].
-The risk factors associated with insconsidered prior to insertion, and a possible. erting central lines should be Il risks should be minimised, where Skin preparation Healthcare workers should allow sufficient contact time for site preparation, ensuring the following: • remove hair, if necessary, using clippers (not shavers) [316] [317] • clean a site large enough for insertion before applying antisepsis and allowing to dry completely • decontaminate the site using a single-use application of alcohol-based chlorhexidine gluconate solution (2% chlorhexidine gluconate in 70% isopropyl alcohol) [314] [326] • if insertion through or close to mucous membranes is necessary, use aqueous solution supplemented with 2% chlorhexidine • for patients with a history of chlorhexidine sensitivity, use 5% alcohol-based povidone-iodine solution or 10% aqueous povidone-iodine if insertion is close to or through mucous membranes (see Recommendation 39 for further information).
-Device Choose the shortest and Use a central catheter with the leas st number of lumens, connectors and selection smallest gauge suitable for ports possible [311]. the prescribed therapy as this can reduce the risk of Consider the length of time that the catheter is likely to be in situ. phlebitis.
-This must be well secured to prevent If total parenteral nutrition is being administered, a single lumen should dislodgement. be reserved for that use.
-There is evidence to suggest that antimicrobial coated or impregnated catheters can reduce the risk of bloodstream infection.
-However, the magnitude of the benefits differs according to the healthcare setting, and significant benefits have primarily been reported in intensive care units [34] [291] [313].
-Site selection In selecting the best In selecting the best insertion site, consider Use a subclavian site, using the non-dominant arm where possible. insertion site, consider: rather than a jugular or · using the patient's nona femoral site, in adult dominant forearm, patients for CVC placement. where possible using the basilic or brachial veins on the posterior (dorsal) forearm, where possible · that the metacarpal veins on the dorsum of the hand are easiest to visualise but more liable to clot and are prone to vessel damage.
-Avoid, where possible: · using areas of flexion (i.e. wrist and antecubital fossa), as this may predispose to phlebitis using areas below previous cannulation, bruised or phlebitic areas ising an infected limb, or a limb with a PICC or implanted venous access device using the arm on the side of the body where lymph node clearance/ fistulas may be located using lower limbs due to the risk of deep vein thrombosis using the anterior
+The risk factors associated with ins considered prior to insertion, and a possible.
+0 Skin preparation Healthcare workers should allow sufficient contact time for site preparation, ensuring the following: remove hair, if necessary, using clippers (not shavers) [316] [317] clean a site large enough for insertion before applying antisepsis and allowing to dry completely decontaminate the site using a single-use application of alcohol-based chlorhexidine gluconate solution (2% chlorhexidine gluconate in 70% isopropyl alcohol) [314] [326] if insertion through or close to mucous membranes is necessary, use aqueous solution supplemented with 2% chlorhexidine for patients with a history of chlorhexidine sensitivity, use 5% alcohol-based povidone-iodine solution or 10% aqueous povidone-iodine if insertion is close to or through mucous membranes (see Recommendation 39 for further information).